 Poetry, Hybrid, Memoir, Fiction

-Douglas is the author of the novel, Once You Go Back (Seven Stories Press), nominated for a Lambda Award in the Gay Memoir/Biography category and recorded as an Audibletitle.
-His other books include: Branwell, a novel of the Brontë brother (Ferro-Grumley Award finalist); They Change the Subject, a book of stories (including Pushcart Prize nominated “An Escort”) named one of the Top Ten Books of the Year in the San Francisco Bay Times; and In the Time of Assignments, a collection of poetry.
-He is also a co-author with friends of the haiku year.
-His first book of prose, Outline of My Lover, was named an International Book of the Year in The Times Literary Supplement and adapted in part by The Forsythe Company for the live film ballet “Kammer/Kammer.”
-His work has been translated into Italian, Japanese, and Portuguese.
+Douglas is the author of ten or so books, most recently Wolf (Nightboat, 2020), an anti true crime novel.
+Other titles span poetry and prose and include: Once You Go Back (Lambda Award Nomination for Gay Memoir/Biography and produced as an Audible title), Branwell (Ferro-Grumley Award finalist), Your Body Figured, In The Time of Assignments, and They Change the Subject, a book of stories including the Pushcart Prize nominated “An Escort” and named one of the Top Ten Books of the Year in the San Francisco Bay Times.
+Douglas’s first novel, Outline of My Lover, was selected by Colm Tóibín as an International Book of the Year in The Times Literary Supplement and adapted in part by the Forsythe Company for their multimedia live film and ballet, Kammer/Kammer, which has been performed worldwide.
+His books have been translated into Italian, Japanese, and Portuguese, with Spanish forthcoming.
 As a critic, his pieces have appeared in such volumes as Anne Carson: Ecstatic Lyre and Biting the Error: Forty Writers Explore Narrative.
-Raised in Georgia, he now lives in New York and divides time between Brooklyn and upstate.
+Raised in Georgia, Douglas now lives in New York and divides time between Brooklyn and upstate.

 John is the author of four books of fiction: Stop Breakin Down, Born on a Train, Bitter Milk, and his latest story collection, Fox Tooth Heart.
 He is contributing editor at Fiddleblack, a small press and literary journal dedicated to creative writing with a strong sense of place.
 His work has appeared in Ploughshares, Tin House, McSweeney’s, American Short Fiction, The Oxford American, The Literary Review, and Harvard Review, among other journals and anthologies.
-He is the recipient of the Whiting Writers’ Award, the Fellowship of Southern Writers’ New Writing Award, a Creative Capital grant for innovative literature, and a Fulbright Scholar grant for a novel-in-progress involving gay refugees in South Africa.
+He is the recipient of the American Academy of Arts and Letters Literature Award, the Whiting Writers’ Award, the Fellowship of Southern Writers’ New Writing Award, a Creative Capital grant for innovative literature, and a Fulbright Scholar grant for a novel-in-progress involving gay refugees in South Africa.
 He grew up in East Tennessee and lives in Virginia.
 His website is: johnmcmanus.net.